JoergHolz/LocalAdmin/README.md

 Weeks ago I deleted Apples Server.app (I had to much trouble to set up vhosts.).
 I setup my own server and was looking for a project administration tool.

 I found [Localhomepage](http://cmall.github.io/LocalHomePage/), a great idea and nice tool from [Chris Mallinson](https://mallinson.ca).
-I decided to pick up the idea and bring some automation and developer things in to it.
+I decided to pick up the idea and bring some automation and developer things into it.

 The result is LocalAdmin, here a real life screenshot: